 The Best Music Documentaries

 There's a reason that music fans love music documentaries: they can show us a new side to our favourite artists - or make us fall in love with a group we knew nothing about.
-Here's some of the finest.
+Here are some of the finest.

 -